NeuroLuke/bonnspatialmemorylab/content/tour/index.md

               brightness: 0.7
           position: center
           color: '#555'
+      - title: Translational neuroscience
+        content: We study the neural codes of spatial navigation and memory in humans and aim at identifying their impairments in Alzheimer's disease and epilepsy.
+        align: center
+        background:
+          image:
+            filename: coders.jpg
+            filters:
+              brightness: 0.7
+          position: right
+          color: '#666'
       - title: Diversity and exchange
         content: 'We support diversity, exchange, and are always looking for new collaborations!'
         align: center